FELLOWS APPLICATION FAQS

-The nine-month program emphasizes professional development, mentoring, networking, as well as access to senior level leaders in the Northwest and Washington D.C.
+The 9-month program emphasizes professional development, mentoring, networking, and access to senior-level leaders in the Northwest and Washington, DC.
 Fellows meet monthly to participate in skill-building workshops, interact with leaders in the community, discuss leadership challenges in various sectors, and create opportunities to share their expertise with others.

-Each Fellow selects a project to apply what they are learning in the program.
-It can include one of the following:
+Each Fellow completes a project, in order to apply what they are learning in the program.
+Examples include:

-The year culminates in a Foundation-hosted trip and event in Washington, D.C. to introduce the Fellows to Congressional and U.S. government representatives, East Coast Foundation Board Members, nonprofit organizations, and other leaders in the area.
-This trip assists each of the Fellows in making important connections for the future.
+The year culminates in a Foundation-hosted trip to Washington, DC, to introduce the Fellows to Congressional and U.S. government representatives, Foundation partners, and other leaders in the area.
+This trip helps each of the Fellows make important connections for the future.

-After completing the program, Fellows are inducted into the Jackson Fellows Alumni network.
+After completing the program, Fellows become members of the Jackson Fellows Network.

 Who is eligible to apply?

 The Fellowship is particularly useful for leaders in periods of growth or transition, providing critical tools to help navigate ambiguity and generate creative solutions.
-Because each cohort is limited to nine Fellows, each Fellow plays an important role in sharing experience and brainstorming around the leadership challenges other Fellows face in their fields.
+Because each cohort is limited to 9 spaces, each Fellow plays an important role in sharing experiences and brainstorming about the leadership challenges other Fellows face in their fields.

 Candidates should be:

-- working for at least three years in a field relevant to the Jackson Foundation’s programs;
+- working for at least 3 years in the public, private, or nonprofit sector;

-- interested in learning from others, including their colleagues, as well as more senior professional mentors;
+- interested in learning from others, including their colleagues and more senior professional mentors;

 - willing to be challenged;